bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 - `<public-key>` is the public key of the node to be added/updated/removed.
 The encoding and type of the key have to match those specified in `genesis.json` in the supported Tendermint version.
 - `<power>` is the new power for the validator.
 To remove the validator, set the power to `0`.
 - `<node-id>` is the node identifier from Tendermint.
 A node operator can learn his node identifier by executing `tendermint show_node_id`.
 - `<path-to-the-private-key>` is the path to the private key of the validator who proposes the election.
-Tendemint places it at  `.tendermint/config/priv_validator.json`.
+Tendermint places it at  `.tendermint/config/priv_validator.json`.

 Example: